EQWorks/python-curriculum/01-immediate-applications-2.md

 ...
 ```

-This means that we have to copy/paste the same expression, and then modify the values in between, a very manual and error-prone process.
+We have to copy/paste the same expression with subtle modifications of some values in between to achieve the purpose of variation.

-So let's substitute the two intended variables to properly abstract our intent:
+So let's substitute in two _variables_ to properly abstract our intent:

 ```python
 >>> str((x + y) % 24).zfill(2) + ':00'  # y hours from x is